MarcinMoskala/PreferenceHolder/README.md

 PreferenceHolder.testingMode = true
 ```

 When it is turned on, then all properties are acting just like normal properties without binding to preference field.
-This allows to make unit tests to presenters and use cases that are using instance of PreferenceHolder.
+This allows to make unit tests to presenters and to use cases that are using instance of PreferenceHolder.

 ## Install

-To add PreferenceHolder to the project, add in build.gradle file:
+To add PreferenceHolder to the project, add to build.gradle file:

 ```groovy
 dependencies {